DataDog/hiring-engineers/answers.md

 ### Creating a Timeboard with the Datadog API

 The one difficulty I had was understanding the difference between a Timeboard vs a Dashboard.
-Once I understood that a Timeboard is a type of Dashboard I realized that I needed to look into the documentation for the creation of a new Dashboard.
-[Docs API Dashboards](https://docs.datadoghq.com/api/latest/dashboards/)
+Once I understood that a Timeboard is a type of Dashboard I realized that I needed to look into the [documentation for the creation of a new Dashboard](https://docs.datadoghq.com/api/latest/dashboards/).

-I decided to use a Python script, so I started with the installation of Python 3 and pip on my VM
+I decided to use a Python script, so I started with the installation of Python 3 and pip on my VM.

 I followed [these instructions](https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/) to install Python 3 and [these instructions](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/) to install pip3.

 After that it was time to install the Datadog Library that was going to be used in the Python script:
-`pip install datadog`
+`pip install datadog`.

 From the [API documentation](https://docs.datadoghq.com/api/latest/?code-lang=python) I realized that in order to access the Datadog programmatic API I had to use the Application key and the API key.

 I was able to access the API key by navigating to the `Integrations` page `API Keys` section.
 On the same `Integrations page` there is a section that refers to the `Teams page` for the creation of an application key.

-Once I had the keys I used the Python code example provided in [Dashboards documentation](https://docs.datadoghq.com/api/latest/dashboards/) to create my own script.
+Once I had the keys I used the Python code example provided in the [Dashboards documentation](https://docs.datadoghq.com/api/latest/dashboards/) to create my own script.

 The `timeboard.py` file contains the following code (`timeboard.py' is also included in the repository as a separate file):